VatomInc/wallet-ios-sdk/README.md

 The iOS version of Wallet SDK allows you to embed a Vatom Wallet within your own iOS app.

-## Add The Vatomâ„¢ Wallet iOS SDK to Your Project
+## Add The Vatomª Wallet iOS SDK to Your Project

 ### Reference The SDK From a CocoaPods Podfile